 CURRENT PROGRESS OF THE PROJECT

-The Story of a young boy who had refractive errors and how is life change after he was issued glasses by the project team.
+Story of a young boy who had refractive error and how his life changed after he was issued spectacles by the project team.

-Khyber Eye Foundation is very thank full to his donors for donating and request to donate maximum so that the future of poor school going children is secured.
+Khyber Eye Foundation is very thankful to his donors for donating and request to donate maximum so that the future of poor school going children is secured.

 Remaining $ 45377